Fax your orders to (877) 471-1327

 • No gum, coffee, tea, or sugary drinks

-If you’re unsure, ask your healthcare provider before the appointment.
 Skipping fasting instructions can lead to inaccurate results or force you to repeat testing later.

-Harvard Health notes that fasting before cholesterol testing may not always be necessary for every patient.
+Recent guidance has evolved over time, and Harvard Health notes that fasting before cholesterol testing may not always be necessary for every patient.

 Healthy Habits Before a Blood Test

-Preparation isn’t just about food.
 A few simple habits can improve both your results and your experience.

 Get Enough Sleep Before Blood Work

-Poor sleep can temporarily affect blood pressure, cortisol, glucose, and stress hormones.
 Try to get a full night of sleep before your appointment.

 Avoid Intense Exercise Before Testing

-Heavy workouts right before blood work may temporarily affect muscle enzymes, hydration levels, blood sugar, and hormones.
-Light activity is usually fine.
 But intense gym sessions the night before?
 Probably not ideal unless your provider says otherwise.

 Avoid Alcohol and Smoking